APPLICATION and ELIGIBILITY

 1. Values: The core values of the applicant’s business must align with FamilyFarmed’s definition of Good Food: Delicious, healthy, and accessible food produced as close to home as possible, by producers who use sustainable, humane, and fair practices.

-2. Geographic Area: Participants in the Good Food Accelerator (GFA) Program must be located in the Midwest Region of the U.S. (IL, IA, KS, MO, ND, SD, NE, WI, MI, OH, IN, MN) or serve the Chicago Food Shed (any state that borders IL).
+2. Geographic Area: Program participants must be located in the Midwest Region of the U.S. (IL, IA, KS, MO, ND, SD, NE, WI, MI, OH, IN, MN) or serve the Chicago Food Shed (any state that borders IL).

-3. Documentation: If the applicant’s business is a startup, documentation must be provided to verify the applicant has significant prior food business experience.
-During the application and selection process, applicants may be asked to submit financial and business information and/or documents including: cash flow projections, profit and loss statements, partnership agreements, etc.
+3. Documentation: During the application and selection process, applicants may be asked to submit financial and business information and or documents including: cash flow projections, profit and loss statements, partnership agreements, etc.

 4. Commitment: Applicant acknowledges making a commitment to invest the time, focus, and hard work to meet the requirements of this intensive, rigorous program.